TonyLorenz/entity_knowledge_in_bert/README.md

 5. Find internal links in abstracts of each respective article to create mentions and put data in exact shape that the Wikiextractor outputs with *dbpedia_extractor.py*
 6. Attach data to the rest of the code with *load_dbpedia_data.py*

-_Only_dummy_ --> we only run it with a dummy here because we set up the pipeline like this, to run over entire DBPedia data, we need to split the data

 # Setup

+_Only_dummy_ --> Use these commands if you only want to run it with the dummy and not all of DBpedia.

+_all_of_DBpedia_ --> Run it with all of DBpedia, takes very long.

 ```
 git clone --recurse-submodules https://github.com/TonyLorenz/entity_knowledge_in_bert.git